Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Not only is the flavor of this recipe amazing, but it’s also so easy to make.
 Perfect for busy days!

-1. In the insert of your crockpot, place the milk, uncooked elbow macaroni noodles, shredded cheeses, and seasonings.
+STEP ONE: In the insert of your crockpot, place the milk, uncooked elbow macaroni noodles, shredded cheeses, and seasonings.
 Stir well.

-PRO TIP: You are not cooking the macaroni ahead of time.
+You are not cooking the macaroni ahead of time.
 It will cook in the slow cooker.

-PRO TIP: The cook time should be adjusted depending on your slow cooker and may vary slightly at the end.
+The cook time should be adjusted depending on your slow cooker and may vary slightly at the end.

-3. Cut the Velveeta into small, one-inch cubes and stir in until it starts to melt.
+STEP THREE: Cut the Velveeta into small, one-inch cubes and stir in until it starts to melt.

-4. Cook on high for an additional 30-60 minutes until it’s hot and creamy, stirring occasionally.
+STEP FOUR: Cook on high for an additional 30-60 minutes until it’s hot and creamy, stirring occasionally.

-PRO TIP: After adding the Velveeta cheese, I set the timer for 30 minutes as it was very runny.
+After adding the Velveeta cheese, I set the timer for 30 minutes as it was very runny.
 I checked again at the 45-minute mark, and it had really thickened up.
 Once the sauce thickens up like that, it needs to be done, as the pasta will get pasty if it’s overcooked.

-How Long To Cook Crockpot Mac & Cheese
+How Long To Cook Crockpot Mac & Cheese?

 From start to finish, making your very own crockpot mac and cheese from scratch should take no more than two hours.
-For the majority of that time, you don’t have to do a thing… Apart from smelling the delicious cheesy aroma.

-Making this no-boil crock pot mac and cheese recipe couldn’t be much easier (or quicker!).
-Add the macaroni to the slow cooker with milk… Then add seasonings, plus shredded cheese, and give it a good stir.
+Add the macaroni to the slow cooker with milk, then add seasonings plus shredded cheese, and give it a good stir.

 By this point, you’ll hardly be able to wait to taste your homemade crockpot mac n cheese, so dig in.
 Enjoy the velvety richness.

 Crockpot mac and cheese is so versatile.
 Although we say to serve this recipe with bacon on top, the things you could serve with this delicious crockpot mac and cheese recipe are endless!
-Plain old macaroni and cheese is very kid-friendly, but what else could you pair with this creamy, cheesy bowl of goodness?

 Serve your quick crockpot mac and cheese with ham, chicken, or beef for some protein.
 If you like something that’s a little bit spicy, buffalo chicken and chili make a great contrast to the creamy cheese.